 Some people find that, years after their surgery, their prosthetic knee joint may loosen or cause pain.
 If this happens, further surgery will be needed.

-Replacement of the hip joint is usually very successful.
+Replacing a hip joint is usually very successful.
 Young people will have good strength in the new hip, but older people will usually need to use a walking stick.
 This is because their joint and muscles may not be as strong as they were before the operation.
 Hip replacements may also loosen and some people will need to have further surgery within 10 years of having the hip replaced.

 People who have a shoulder replacement can normally move their arm around very well below shoulder height.
 However, they’re usually not able to raise their arm above shoulder height.
 It’s uncommon for a shoulder joint prosthesis to loosen.
 These generally last for many years and cause few problems.

 With any prosthesis, the main problem that can occur is infection.
-If the prosthesis gets infected it will need to be taken out and replaced.
+If the prosthesis gets infected, it will need to be taken out and replaced.
 The area needs to be cleaned completely with antibiotics before a new replacement joint can be put in.

 Where limb-sparing surgery is on a straight part of a bone, it may be replaced by a piece of bone taken from another area of the body.
 This is known as a bone graft.
 The main problem that can occur with these operations is an infection in the replacement bone.

-Some types of prosthesis are lengthened during further surgery, while other types can be lengthened without needing an operation.
-Your specialist or key worker will explain how the prosthesis will be lengthened.
+Some types of prosthesis are lengthened during further surgery.
+Other prostheses can be lengthened from outside the limb over a couple of years, to allow for continuing growth.
+These prostheses are called non-invasive growers.
+Your specialist or keyworker will explain how your prosthesis will be lengthened.
 There’s a limit to how much a prosthesis can be lengthened, so younger children will need to have their original prosthesis replaced with a longer one when they’re older.